 1. Introduction

 Collection, distribution, and usage of image/video data containing personal information are strictly regulated.
 For example, regulations such as California Consumer Privacy Act (CCPA) in the United States, Personal Information Protection Law (PIPL) in China, and General Data Protection Regulation (GDPR) in the EU rigorously control the use of data containing personal information.
 This poses a significant challenge in the development and application that uses coded video.
 For example, videos collected from from surveillance which may be used for security / intelligence application need to have privacy personal information protected.
-Organizations are adopting technologies for de-identification and anonymization of personal information to develop and utilize coded video while adhering to strict standards.
-Table 1 below show non-exhausted list of organizations providing privacy protection technologies and types of their technologies.
+Organizations are adopting privacy protecion technologies to comply with regulations while using video.
+Table 1 represents examples of privacy protection technologies.
 Blurring and masking techniques remove information to make personal identification difficult.
 The replacing technique substitutes faces or license plates with different / generic ones, making it difficult to identify the individuals in the original video.